 Your contract hire payments will be determined by a number of factors.
 Firstly, there is the retail price of the car – that is the price you would have to pay if you were to buy it outright.
 Then, there is the residual value of the car – that is its estimated worth at the end of the contract taking into account depreciation, mileage, and condition.
-You then pay the difference between the two figures in monthly instalments.
+You then essentially pay the difference between the two figures in monthly instalments.
 So the higher the residual value of the car, the lower your payments will be.

 What are the pros and cons of contract hire?

-Many of the advantages and disadvantages of contract hire are a matter of perception – i.e. what’s right for one driver might be wrong for another, and vice-versa.
+Many of the advantages and disadvantages of contract hire are a matter of perception.
+What’s right for one driver might be wrong for another, and vice-versa.

 For example, by taking out a contract hire agreement you never take ownership of the car.
 That may be a problem for some, but an advantage for others who like the idea of being able to return the car and walk away without having to make a balloon payment at the end of the contract or or trading the car for another one.
 Some contract hire agreements also include maintenance packages – meaning all you have to worry about is comprehensive car insurance, tyres, and putting fuel in the tank.